 Prior to her family immigrating and settling in New Zealand.
-Mary was in her teenage years on arrival into this new country with many opportunities and adventures awaiting her and the family.
-Mary was 26 when she decided to enter the Daughters of Our Lady of Compassion, saying at the time to her mother “ I’ll just try it out and if I don’t like it, I won’t stay”.
+Eileen was in her teenage years on arrival into this new country with many opportunities and adventures awaiting her and the family.
+Eileen was 26 when she decided to enter the Daughters of Our Lady of Compassion, saying at the time to her mother “ I’ll just try it out and if I don’t like it, I won’t stay”.
 Her stay and life as a faithful Sister of Compassion mounted to 56 years.
-By nature she was a most accommodating person readily available to live in a variety of communities and undertake numerous types of ministry with devotedness and self-sacrifice.
+By nature, she was a most accommodating person readily available to live in a variety of communities and undertake numerous types of ministry with devotedness and self-sacrifice.

-Mary was received into the novitiate on St Patrick’s day in 1933 and was given an Irish saint as her religious name and so became known as Sister Brigid.
+Eileen was received into the novitiate on St Patrick’s day in 1933 and was given an Irish saint as her religious name and so became known as Sister Brigid.
 Her religious profession followed two years later.

 Small in stature, with quickness in her step, Brigid set about her duties with accuracy and no fuss.
 She loved people and their company so never hesitated in accepting the frequent transfers from one community to another.
 She made friends wherever she lived, Auckland, Silverstream, Wanganui, Carterton, Broken Hill, Timaru, Flaxmere, a record mileage to and from places for any Sister of Compassion.
 She readily adapted to people and situations offering a compassionate word or act of kindness accordingly.
 Punctuality to the chapel for prayer and attendance at community events was a high priority for Brigid.